Italy is a biodiversity zone and home to several animal species than any other European country.

 c.
 Yellow Sac Spider

-Just as the name infers, this spider has pale yellowbacks and does not spin a web but creates a flat silk sac at the place where it passes.
+As the name implies, this spider has pale yellowbacks and does not spin a web but creates a flat silk sac at the place where it passes.

 This sac may be located where a wall and ceiling converge or in a leaf.

-The bite from yellow sac spiders can be hurtful.
-Their bite has the same effect as wasp stings- redness, itch, swelling, burning- while venom is neurotoxic and cytotoxic.
+The bite of yellow sac spiders can be hurtful.
+Their bite has the same effect as wasp stings—redness, itch, swelling, and burning—while their venom is neurotoxic and cytotoxic.

 Severe reactions to the bite include headache and fever.
-Even though being bitten by a yellow sac spider can be painful, it a rarely life-threatening.
+Although bitten by a yellow sac spider can be painful, it is rarely life-threatening.

 3. Red Scorpionfish

-Red scorpion fish is not only among the poisonous animals in Italy but are also known to be among the most poisonous sea creatures because of their sharp venomous spines.
+Red scorpion fish are not only among the poisonous animals in Italy but are also known to be among the most poisonous sea creatures because of their sharp, venomous spines.

-Known scientifically as Scorpaena scrofa, its common name, red scorpion fish, is due to its appearance.
+Known scientifically as Scorpaena scrofa, its common name is red scorpion fish due to its appearance.

 The fish is often bright red, but its coloration sometimes may range from light grey to bright red with blotches.